ahmedayman305/2023-Data-Analyst-Skills-Trend-Visualization/README.md

 ### Insights from the Box Plot for Salary Distribution by Job Title

 1. **Salary Differences in High-Demand Roles**
-   The box plot shows that roles like **Data Scientist** and **Software Engineer** have big salary differences, meaning pay can vary a lot depending on factors like experience, location, and company.
+   The box plot shows that roles like **Data Scientist** have big salary differences, meaning pay can vary a lot depending on factors like experience, location, and company.
 Some people in these roles earn very high salaries, while others earn lower ones.

-2. **Median Salary Trends**
+1. **Median Salary Trends**
    **Data Scientist** has the highest median salary, followed by **Software Engineer** and **Product Manager**.
 This shows these jobs are in high demand and pay well.
 On the other hand, roles like **Marketing Analyst** have lower median salaries, which may reflect less demand or fewer specialized skills.

 ### Insights from the Chart: Top 10 Highest Paying and Most Common Skills for Data Analysts in the United States